EarlRamirez/snipeit_iso/README.md

 ### Project Goal

 #### Configure an unattended installation of Snipe-IT using CentOS
-The installation uses kickstart to automate the OS installation and run the snipeit.sh script.
+The installation uses kickstart to automate the OS installation and run a modified version of snipeit.sh script.
 It also contains snipeit directory with all composer necessary downloads.
 After the OS installation, you will be forced to change all default credentials root, snipeit and mariaDB root password.
-The  app key will be generated, database will be migrated and you will then get the option to configure email notification or it can be done after by executing */usr/sbin/local/snipeit_mail_setup.sh*
+The _APP_ key will be generated, database will be migrated and you will then get the option to configure email notification, if you do not wish to configure email notification at this time, it can be done at anytime by executing */usr/sbin/local/snipeit_mail_setup.sh* from the shell.
-This ensures that you are up and running with Snipe-IT without an internet connection
+This ensures that you can have Snipe-IT functional without an internet connection

 #### Make the OS menu driven
 - Create a menu which will be activated after the user logs on
-- Split the menu in two parts basic OS administration with option to go to the shell and to manager Snipe-IT
+- Split the menu in two parts, first part will consists of basic OS administration with option to go to the shell and the second part will help you to manage Snipe-IT, e.g. upgrades, clearing the cache, toggling debugging, etc.

 -------
 ### CentOS and Snipe-IT Version